Seth-Barger/hello-world/README.md

-# hello-world
-Introduction to GitHub
+Repository created to learn GitHub